AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

   We support two patterns of connections: Detached VGW and Attached VGW.
 The VGW should not be attached to the Transit VPC.

-  Currently, only one connection is supported on a specific transit gateway/vpc, regardless of which of the three options above is chosen.
+  Currently, only one connection is supported on a specific Transit Gateway/VPC, regardless of which of the three options above is chosen.

 |VGW|